Skip to main content

 Losslessness is a concept from information theory, it describes a representation from which an original input can be reconstructed perfectly, that is, without any loss of information.1 In the context of global wayfinding, Mark often claims that the mind, (barring traumatic brain injury etc.) is basically lossless, variously with respect to memory, at least of formative events, but more importantly with respect to its volitions, affective conditioning, and values.

 First off I have to note explicitly that I expect the strongest version of this claim must be false.
 I haven't discussed this with Mark, but etc. etc., the maximal version2 would flatly contradict most of what I'm vaguely aware of about the literature on human memory.
-Even with claims like recovering traumatic memories, I expect these are a mixed bag, some of these are definitely fabricated under suggestion from therapists, some I expect are straightforwardly real, some mixed, etc.
+Even with claims outside of wayfinding of eg. recovering traumatic memories, I expect these are a mixed bag: some of these are definitely fabricated under suggestion from therapists, some I expect are straightforwardly real, some mixed, etc.

 To some extent I'm less interested in the claim about memory per se, and more interested in the claim about values and emotions.
 The latter I see as a fundamental crux between wayfinding and certainly all traditional contemplative lineages I'm aware of,3 as well as almost all modern therapy systems.